AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 - Number of protocols completed
 - Likelihood of inputs for the entries (similar to likelihood of height) would need to be written on a per entry-type basis to determine if someone's data in a given protocol can be used towards completing that protocol's hypothesis test.

 Because these features are based on existing features, there are likely to be highly correlated sets in the full feature map.
 I intend to pick only some of the features, avoiding correlated groups, for the final models.
+For most of my analysis, I was looking at 2933 unique users with about 30 features.

 Correlation Heatmap: ![Alt](images/profile_corr_map.png)